7flix: Programming

 The launch titles for 7flix included new episodes of US series Once Upon A Time, The Muppets, The Mindy Project, Cougar Town, and The Amazing Race, which had previously debuted on the Seven Network.
 Premiere series such as Black-ish, Grandfathered, Galavant and Agent Carter debuted at a later date.
 Throughout 2016, new episodes of Agents of S.H.I.E.L.D., Grey's Anatomy, How to Get Away with Murder, Quantico and Scandal aired exclusively on the channel.
 Also featured on the channel were marathons of The Big Bang Theory.

 7flix initially aired a variety of children's series from Disney including Austin & Ally, Dog with a Blog, I Didn't Do It, Jessie, Kirby Buckets, Lab Rats and Mighty Med.
 The daytime schedule for the channel consists of classic sitcoms such as Benson, Bewitched, Good Times, I Dream of Jeannie and Who's The Boss?
 7flix also airs encores of local programmes from the Seven Network, including House Rules and First Dates.

 In 2017, US drama The Astronaut Wives Club debuted, along with the premieres of comedy series Marry Me, Bad Teacher, Dr. Ken and The Real O'Neals.
 Australian comedy short form series Bent 101 also made its debut on the channel.

 How I Met Your Mother was added to 7flix in 2018, returning to the Seven Network as part of a deal with Fox.

 7flix also aired content from the defunct 7food network channel from 29 December 2019.

-The network also has ongoing content new and classic film and television brands from 20th Century Studios, Walt Disney Pictures, Marvel Studios, Lucasfilm, Sony Pictures and Universal Pictures.
+The network also has ongoing content new and classic film and television brands from Sony Pictures and Universal Pictures.